 A career in Biomedical Engineering

-Students choose the biomedical engineering fields to be of service to people; for the excitement of working with living systems; and to apply advanced technology to complex problems of medical care.
-The biomedical engineer is a part of a multi-disciplinary heath care team, a group which includes physicians, nurses, and technicians.
-Biomedical engineers may be called upon to design instruments and devices, to bring together knowledge from many sources to developed new procedures, or to carry out research to acquire knowledge needed to solve new problems.
+Besides engaging in exciting research and development in and out of the classroom that makes a difference in people's lives, students choose biomedical engineering to be of service to people; for the excitement of working with living systems; and to apply advanced technology to complex problems of medical care.
+The biomedical engineer is part of a multi-disciplinary heath care team, a group which includes physicians, nurses, and technicians.
+Biomedical engineers may be called upon to design instruments and devices, to bring together knowledge from many sources to develope new procedures, or to carry out research to acquire knowledge needed to solve new problems.
+Many biomedical engineers work in hospitals, in the field for medical device companies, or in government labs and offices.
+Others go on to medical school!

 Examples of work by biomedical engineers